pgtipping/Synthalyst/memory-bank/projectbrief.md

 - Starter information e.g. play message from the CEO
 - Other information flow and steps including presentation style, slides, video, etc
 - concluding statements and actions, e.g., take a brief survey, clarify any segments, introduction to the buddy and the buddy program, etc.

+## Other Apps

+### Employee Turnover Calculator

+web app that calculates employee turnover rates based on user's manual or uploaded input of employee exit data.

+- developed in a separate project: [Turnover App](https://turnover-app.vercel.app/)

+This app will be integrated into the main app as a page.

 ### Apartment Affordability Calculator